Defective Medical Equipment

 - Swelling in the hip area

-DePuy says it is willing to offer hip replacement settlements to cover patients’ costs linked to the defective product.
+DePuy says it is willing to offer hip replacement settlements to cover patient costs linked to the defective product.
 However, ASR hip implant patients are advised to consult with an attorney before accepting any compensation.

 Recalled Stryker hip implants and serious injuries

 In July 2012, Stryker Orthopaedics recalled its Rejuvenate Modular and ABG II modular-neck hip implants due to “fretting and/or corrosion” in the implant, potentially leading to an adverse reaction in the hip that includes pain and swelling.
 The implant was introduced to the market in 2009 and aggressively marketed as the “next generation” and “latest evolution” of hip replacement products.
-However, high early failure rates were reported, with some patients experiencing product failure within six months.
+However, high early failure rates were reported, with many patients experiencing product failure within six months.
 Multiple patients required painful revision surgery to correct the condition.

 Symptoms of a failing or defective Stryker hip implant include the following: